bzoli5706/TIL305_TwoDigitDisplay/README.md

 ---

-Created by Zoli – shared as part of the JLCPCB Open-Source Engineers campaign.
+Created by bzoli5606 – shared as part of the JLCPCB Open-Source Engineers campaign.